 - and more.

-Some participants are writers who want to be able to market themselves and their work better while some work with nonprofit organizations and want to get more media attention for their work on sex workers’ rights.
-Some have had negative experiences with the media or don’t often have a place within the sex workers’ rights movement and want to be better prepared, so we’re firmly committed to diversity, both in terms of demographics and experiences.
+Some participants are writers who want to be able to market themselves and their work better while some work with activist groups and want to get more media attention for their work on sex worker rights.
+Some have had negative experiences with the media or don’t often have a place within the sex worker rights movement and want to be better prepared.
+We’re firmly committed to diversity, both in terms of demographics and experiences.